lmfarinas/laguna-lake-ARG-Analysis/ARG-Quantification-Workflow.md

 done
 ```

-The cleaned reads and quality reports are located in the `clean_reads` folder.
+The cleaned reads and quality reports are located in the `clean_reads/` and `qc_report` folders, respectively.

 ## ARG quantification via ARGs-OAP